Lacuna

 In Lacuna, Sonja invites the director and the visitor to look for that moment in January 1943 that she no longer remembers: the separation from her parents.
 Together with Sonja, we go on a journey into what happened eighty years ago and we hover around this lost moment through different stories and memories from before and after.
 Using autobiographical memories interwoven with ‘communicated’ memories, Sonja guides you through crucial scenes from her life and that of her parents.
 A story that leads from Paramaribo to Amsterdam and back, via the Jewish Psychiatric Center ‘Het Apeldoornsche Bosch’.
 Sonja is always by your side and she keeps you grounded.
 Together we build a virtual presence of what was lost and finally give Sonja back her story.

-Directed by Maartje Wegdam & Nienke Huitenga.
+Directed by Maartje Wegdam & Nienke Huitenga

-A Copper Views production, in co-production with Studio Biarritz.
+A Copper Views & Studio Biarritz production.